nikbearbrown/NanoLex/Data/NanoLex_2.md

 ### Expanded Definition and Usage:
 Gold nanocages are at the frontier of nanotechnology, combining advanced metal fabrication techniques with innovative applications in medicine and sensing technologies.
 Their ability to be functionalized with targeting molecules allows for high-precision drug delivery systems that can directly target and treat tumors with minimal damage to surrounding tissue.
 Moreover, their exceptional optical properties are utilized in imaging and diagnostics, enabling real-time tracking of their distribution and efficacy in vivo.
 In catalysis, their unique structure enhances reaction rates and selectivity, contributing to greener chemical processes.

+### Expanded Definition and Usage:
-### Conclusion\nGold nanocages represent a significant advancement in the field of nanotechnology, offering versatile solutions across medical, environmental, and industrial sectors.
+Gold nanocages represent a significant advancement in the field of nanotechnology, offering versatile solutions across medical, environmental, and industrial sectors.
 Their unique structure and properties not only enhance existing technologies but also pave the way for new applications that were not previously possible.\n

 ### Lexical Dictionary Entry: Gold Nanocluster (GNCs)